27th Special Operations Group: The 1990s

-The group was reactivated in on 1 November 1991 as the 27th Operations Group and assigned to the 27th Fighter Wing as part of the "Objective Wing" concept adapted by the Air Force.
-The 27th OG was bestowed the lineage, honors and history of its predecessor 27 Tactical Fighter Group.
-The 27th Operations Group took control of the wing's fighter squadrons upon activation.
+The group was reactivated in on 1 November 1991 as the 27th Operations Group and assigned to the 27th Fighter Wing as part of the Objective Wing Reorganization adapted by the Air Force.
+The group took control of the wing's fighter squadrons upon activation.

 From September 1992 to July 1993, the group's F-111 aircrews and support personnel rotated to Incirlik Air Base, Turkey, in support of Operation Provide Comfort in northern Iraq.

-In 1995 the face of the flightline changed when the wing began its transition to General Dynamics F-16C/D fighter aircraft.
+In 1995 the face of the flightline changed when the wing began its transition to General Dynamics F-16 Fighting Falcon fighter aircraft.
 The first F-16s to arrive in May were assigned to the 522d Fighter Squadron.
 Also transitioning were the 523d and 524th Fighter Squadrons.
 With the arrival of the F-16s, the F-111s were sent to the Aerospace Maintenance and Regeneration Center in Arizona.
-The 428th Fighter Squadron was inactivated in September 1995, and the ECW EF-111A-equipped 429 ECS was inactivated in May 1998 with the 27th Operations Group officially holding a retirement ceremony in memorial park.
-The F-111 in various forms had been at Cannon AFB for 29 years.
-With their retirement, the 430 ECS was inactivated.
+The 428th Fighter Squadron was inactivated in September 1995, and the electronic combat EF-111A-equipped 429th Electronic Combat Squadron was inactivated in May 1998 with the 27th Operations Group holding a retirement ceremony in memorial park.
+The F-111 in various forms had been at Cannon for 29 years.
+With their retirement, the 430th Electronic Combat Squadron was inactivated.

 On 15 January 1998, the 524th Fighter Squadron ventured to the desert for their first overseas deployment since transitioning to the F-16.
-The 522d Fighter Squadron deployed to Prince Sultan Air Base, Saudi Arabia in direct support of Operation SOUTHERN WATCH.
-They flew missions enforcing UN resolutions of no-fly zone over Southern Iraq.
+The 522d Fighter Squadron deployed to Prince Sultan Air Base, Saudi Arabia in direct support of Operation Southern Watch.
+They flew missions enforcing United Nations resolutions of no-fly zone over Southern Iraq.
 In March, the 523d Fighter Squadron also deployed to Southwest Asia in support of Operation Southern Watch.

-These two 27 FW squadrons were the first F-16 unit to replace Republic A-10 Thunderbolt II units performing close air support.
+These two squadrons were the first F-16 unit to replace Fairchild Republic A-10 Thunderbolt II units performing close air support.
 In addition, they were the first F-16 unit to maintain the demanding combat search and rescue alert in Southwest Asia.
 While deployed to the Gulf region in December 1998, the F-16s from the 522d Fighter Squadron provided close air support alert, defensive counter air alert and interdiction in Iraq.